WWF-Sweden/ITR-tool/docs/intro.rst

 Overview of how the tool works
 ------------------------------

-The calculation methodology consists of four key steps, each requiring specific data points that are inputted at the beginning of the process.
+The calculation methodology consists of three key steps, each requiring specific data points that are inputted at the beginning of the process.
 These data points are then used to convert the corporate GHG emission reduction targets into temperature scores at the company and the